 While studying at Boston University in the 1960s I served for two years as pastor of a Methodist church in North Charlestown, New Hampshire.
 My weekly travels often took me through Keene, where I encountered "Monadnock Northern" 2-8-0 No. 15 operating in tourist service for F. Nelson Blount's Steamtown.
 Built by Baldwin in 1916 as No. 20 of the Oneida & Western short line in Tennessee, this engine was sold in 1937 to the Rahway Valley Railroad of New Jersey where it operated until 1953.
 In 1959 Mr. Blount acquired No. 15 for his Steamtown operation, which for a time ran excursions over former Boston & Maine trackage between Keene and North Walpole, New Hampshire under the name Monadnock Northern (from the famous Mount Monadnock, near Keene).
 For another view of No. 15 at Keene in our Random Steam Photo Collection, click here.

 Oneida & Western No. 20 originally had slide valves, but was rebuilt by Baldwin with piston valves in a rare outside-admission arrangement — notice the two pipes, instead of the usual central pipe, extending from the top of the valve chamber.
 Also notice the "indirect " or "reverse" position of the eccentric crank, angled toward the rear of the locomotive, and the radius bar connected to the combination lever below the valve stem instead of above it.
 After being acquired by Steamtown the locomotive operated for five years.
-Currently it is stored inoperable at the Steamtown National Historic Site, its appearance altered by installation of a new headlight centered on the smokebox.
-For the full saga of this locomotive, visit its Special History Study on the National Park Service web site.
+Currently she is stored inoperable at the Steamtown National Historic Site, her appearance altered by installation of a new headlight centered on the smokebox.
 No. 15 appears briefly in the Green Frog video The Boston and Maine.